GabrielSamojlo/OffIt/README.md

 OffIt is simple but powerful mocking library based on Retrofit.

 Do you want to build demo of your app without worries about your backend reliability?
 Or maybe you want to prototype your app quickly or just don't have any backend yet?
+And what if you just want to quickly mock your Retrofit responses in your tests?

 OffIt is for you!
 Make mocks great again.